Sex: Saying “Yes” When You Don’t Want To

 Saying yes when we’d rather say no becomes a problem when the motive is avoiding negative or painful outcomes, say the UT researchers.
 Performing acts that repel us, that go against our values and that create feelings of self-betrayal – damaging self-respect – weigh heavily.
 Desperation, shame and remorse arise.

 These relationships are best left behind.

-Posted on August 17, 2011, in feminism, gender, psychology, relationships, sex, sexism, women and tagged feminism, gender, psychology, relationships, sex, sexism, women.
+Posted on August 17, 2011, in feminism, gender, psychology, relationships, sex and sexuality, sexism, women and tagged feminism, gender, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
 5 Comments.